Varshini619/LoginForm/README.md

 Login Form Project
-This project is a simple login form
+This project is a simple login form.

 Getting Started
 Prerequisites:
-A web browser (e.g. Google Chrome, Mozilla Firefox)
+Web Browser: Ensure you have a web browser installed (e.g., Google Chrome, Mozilla Firefox).
-A code editor (e.g. Visual Studio Code, Sublime Text)
+Code Editor: Use a code editor like Visual Studio Code or Sublime Text for editing files.

 Running the Project:
+Open the Project Folder:
-Open the project folder in your code editor.
+Navigate to the project folder using your code editor.

+Launch the Project:
-Open the index.html file in your web browser.
+Open the index.html file directly in your web browser.

-You should see the login form with a background image.
+Styles:
+Edit the Styles:
+Open the style.css file to customize the appearance of the form, including colors, fonts, and layout.

+JavaScript:
-Customizing the Project:
+Modify the JavaScript:
-To customize the styles, edit the style.css file.
-To customize the JavaScript code, edit the script.js file.
+Edit the script.js file to adjust or add interactivity to the login form, such as form validation or submission behavior.

 Troubleshooting
-If the styles or JavaScript code do not work as expected, check the console for errors and debug accordingly.
+Open the browser’s developer console (F12) to check for any errors and debug them accordingly.

 File Structure
-index.html: The main HTML file for the project. style.css: The CSS file for styling the project. script.js: The JavaScript file for adding interactivity to the project.
+index.html: The main HTML file for the login form. style.css: The CSS file responsible for styling the login form and background. script.js: The JavaScript file for adding interactivity to the login form.
-README.md: This file, containing instructions on how to run the project.
+README.md: This file, containing instructions on how to set up and customize the project.